abhishek-bits/system-design/README.md

 Two terms:

-- **String Consistency** when the data we fetch reflects all the updates done on this piece of data.
+- **Strong Consistency** when the data we fetch reflects all the updates done on this piece of data.
 - **Weak Consistency** when the data we fetch, is actually stale (old), without or with partially complete recent updates.

 **Why is consistency important ?**